liangzheng816/OfficeDocs-SharePoint/migration/mm-google-overview.md

 ## Google Shared Drives and permissions

 Google Shared drives can now be discovered and migrated normally.
-Google Shared Drive permissions are migrated according to what you have set in Project settings, under [general permission setting](/sharepointmigration/mm-project-settings-permissions#migrate-permissions).
+Google Shared Drive permissions are migrated according to what's set in Project settings, under [general permission setting](/sharepointmigration/mm-project-settings-permissions#migrate-permissions).

 Folder permissions are migrated by default.
 File permissions are migrated on demand.

 We recommend the following steps when migrating permissions in your shared drive: